paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 Section was enacted as part of the Water Resources Reform and Development Act of 2014, and not as part of the Water Resources Development Act of 1986 which comprises this chapter.

 #### Amendments
+2025—Subsec. (a)(1).
+Pub.
+L. 118–272, § 1103(a)(1), substituted “4 years after the date on which the Secretary determines the Federal interest for purposes of the report pursuant to [section 2282(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section2282/b&num=0&edition=prelim)” for “3 years after the date of initiation”.

+Subsec. (a)(2).
+Pub.
+L. 118–272, § 1103(a)(2), added par.
+(2) and struck out former par.
+(2) which read as follows: “have a maximum Federal cost of $3,000,000; and”.

 2020—Subsec. (c).
 Pub.
 L. 116–260, § 360(c)(2), redesignated subsec. (d) as (c) and struck out former subsec. (c).
 Prior to amendment, text of subsec. (c) read as follows: “A feasibility study for which the Secretary has issued a determination under subsection (b) is not authorized after the last day of the 1-year period beginning on the date of the determination if the Secretary has not completed the study on or before such last day.”

 Subsec. (d).
 Pub.
 L. 116–260, § 360(c)(2), redesignated subsec. (e) as (d).
 Former subsec. (d) redesignated (c).